 For staffing or temp agencies that place contracted workers with their customers, they must wait anywhere from 30-90 days for their invoices to be paid.
 In the meantime, the agency still must make payroll for their employees.
 That can create a significant cash shortage while they wait on outstanding invoices.

 Because businesses in the staffing industry often have limited operating history or few hard assets like office buildings and large equipment to borrow against, traditional financing is not always accessible.
 Beyond that, bank loans can take a long time to come through, resulting in further delays when there’s not enough working capital to bridge the gap.

-What Types of Staffing Companies is Payroll Funding Right For?
+What Types of Staffing Companies is Payroll Factoring Right For?